 - small home building ecology

-Tom Keenan designed and developed Croft Farm with nature, and he can help you see your nature farm home come to life.
+Nature designed and developed Croft Farm with Tom Keenan, and Tom can help you bring your nature farming home to life.
 Tom is a home farmer, a permaculture designer, an artisan, and a psychologist who well understands natural systems, including people.

 Tom will help transform your space and design a farm home with you, with nature, and with your personality and aspirations in mind…and taken to heart.